Fis-Ura/Weiss-Schwarz-Portable/README.md

 # Hacker note 3 compression

-Lot of file have gzip compression, they are noted by their magic number.
+Lot of file have gzip compression, they are noted by their magic number 0x1f8b

 # Hacker note 4 images
 Most images are gims in a gzip archive.
 Once decompressed you can access them with a tool like textER.